 Moniteau Girls Golf Team Undefeated and Excelling With Deep Roster

 WEST SUNBURY, Pa.
-(EYT/D9) — While most teams arrive to matches in a car, the Moniteau girls golf team rolls up to the course in two vans.
+(EYT/D9) — While most teams arrive at matches in a car, the Moniteau girls golf team rolls up to the course in two vans.

 (Above, Kendall Sankey, left, and Emma Covert of the Moniteau girls golf team)